Mirtles/cookbook-front/README.md

 * Expo

 ## Server
-The backend can be founs [here](https://github.com/Mirtles/cookbook-back/)
+The backend can be found [here](https://github.com/Mirtles/cookbook-back/)